Real Estate Listing Promotion Playbook For Faster Sales And Future Listings

 Shot list and b-roll

-• Open on a quick clip that shows a common pain point such as cluttered entry or tight garage from another home.
+- Open on a quick clip that shows the common pain point the buyer wants solved.

-• Walk through with a slow pan, end on a human scale moment such as coffee on the patio or kids space.
+- Walk through with a slow pan, end on a human scale moment such as coffee on the patio or flexible work space.

 Tie this story to a value piece buyers care about such as a neighborhood guide or upgrade list, then route viewers into a lead capture page with clear next steps.